NFL Week 5: Gano’s Kick, McVay’s Guts, More

 PATRICIA’S LIONS PLAY RODGERS TOUGH TO THE END

 Matt Patricia was actually thinking back to 2014 this week himself—and to a shootout between Tom Brady and Aaron Rodgers that November.
 Patricia, New England’s defensive coordinator at the time, was part of a game that went the distance that day.
 The Packers raced to a 13-0 lead.
-The Patriots stormed back and got the lead down to 2 twice (16-14, 23-21), before Rodgers slammed the door in fourth quarter.
+The Patriots stormed back and narrowed the lead to two points twice (16-14, 23-21), before Rodgers slammed the door in fourth quarter.

 So why bring it up now?
 Because to Patricia it was the perfect way to illustrate how his Lions would have to beat Aaron Rodgers for 60 minutes.
 And that no matter how good a start they got off to—and we’ll get to that—so long as Rodgers had a pulse, it wouldn’t be over.